iansseijelly/my_websitee/docs/Projects/LocalFiresim.md

     mkdir [username]
     cd [username]

-make sure you have installed Vitis/Vivado and XRT.
+Make sure you have installed Vitis/Vivado and XRT.
 They should be installed already on the millennium machine.
 However, you need to source them properly to access these software.
-Copy this example bashrc (written by Abe originally) to source everything you need. **Make sure you substitue all [username] with your actual username!**
+Copy this example bashrc (written by Abe originally) to source everything you need. **Make sure you substitue the [username] with your actual username!**

     # example .bashrc